ItsDrike/dotfiles/README.md

   - oh-my-zsh configuration is also supported, but it is off by default, adjust [`.zshrc`](home/.zshrc) to enable it
   - Even though enabling it is an option, it is not a necessary thing to do, oh-my-zsh has a lot of code that is mostly irrelevant and unused, these dotfiles give you the ability to completely avoid it, if you desire to do so
 - Custom [prompt](home/.config/sh/theme), both for oh-my-zsh configuration or for standalone usage
-- Custom [VIM configuration](home/.config/vim/vimrc) (designed for nvim, but should work fine with regular vim too)
+- Custom [VIM configuration](home/.config/nvim/init.vim) (designed for nvim, but will work for vim with some adjustments)
 - Many handy [aliases](home/.config/sh/aliases) and [functions](home/.config/sh/functions) (likely too many, you should adjust that to your needs)
 - [XDG configuration](home/.config/sh/environ) to avoid too much cluttering in home directory
 - [Automatic handlers](home/.config/sh/handlers) which override default command not found behavior to show the package to which given command belongs (requires pkgfile on Arch Linux)